rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 There are two instance resources that you can use to look up the emails associated with an order or shipment.

 ## Usage
-We expose the meta-information of an email in the “emails” resource and it links to a sub-resource containing the actual relevant content from the email.
+We expose the meta-information of an email in the "emails" resource and it links to a sub-resource containing the actual relevant content from the email.

 **/api/v1/emails/{EMAIL_ID}**